-This July, my Ira, who is two years old now, was diagnosed with a mild form of Mega-Esophagus.
+My Kuvasz Ira, was diagnosed with a mild form of Mega-Esophagus when he was two years old.
 This is simply an enlargement of the esophagus which makes it difficult for the dog to swallow food.
-It can be in only portions of the esophagus, (or in one part as in Ira’s case thankfully) or… Read More Dealing With Mega-Esophagus In Dogs
+It can be in only portions of the esophagus, (or in one part, as in Ira’s case thankfully) or in… Read More Dealing With Mega-Esophagus In Dogs

 I’ll get right into it so you can get going on the training: Train first thing IN THE MORNING.
 Yes, this is a solution to the problem.
 Don’t like it?
 Read on first.
 When I was starting out in the dog world I attended a class at the local dog club – in which there… Read More Can’t Find The Time To Train?
 Try This.